1 9 8 6 (UK)

 Shot on location in the city’s decaying inner core, the focal point of the series was a squat in a semi-derelict house.

-32-year-old Viv Sharpe has not had the smoothest of lives.
-After a youthful spell in prison, she has lived in Liverpool for 15 years.
-She finally walks out when she comes home from work and finds her husband playing Russian Roulette with her youngest child.
+32-year-old Viv Sharpe (O’Connor) has not had the smoothest of lives.
+After a youthful spell in prison (she took the rap for the father of her daughter), she has lived in Liverpool for 15 years.
+She finally walks out when she comes home from work and finds her husband playing Russian Roulette with their son.

 So she runs off back to her hometown of Bristol with her two kids, 15-year-old Yvonne (Cheryl Maiker) and 11-year-old Neil (Tony Carney).